Isabelle de Borchgrave: Career

 In 2008, an installation of over 80 pieces by de Borchgrave opened at the Fortuny Museum in Venice.
 Entitled "Un mondo di carta - Isabelle de Borchgrave incontra Mariano Fortuny", ("A World of Paper: Isabelle de Borchgrave Meets Mariano Fortuny") the exhibition was spread over the historic palazzo's three floors and included versions of Fortuny's classic, finely pleated "Delphos" dress, as well as robes, shoes and other accessories and props, all made of painted paper.
 Reviewing the installation for The World of Interiors magazine, author Barbara Stoeltie wrote, "de Borchgrave freely shares her adventures in beauty – a beauty that, beneath her gaze and from her fingertips, pours out unstintingly.
 Tubes of paint, boxes of pastels, sheaves of brushes of all sizes and all kinds of glue gleefully take part in her marvellous game.
 The work itself rejoices."

 In 2008, an illustrated hardcover monograph "Paper Illusions: The Art of Isabelle de Borchgrave" was published in the United States by Abrams Books.
 The book was well reviewed by The New York Times.
 The monograph was authored by Barbara and René Stoeltie, with an introduction by Hubert de Givenchy.

 In February 2011, a large scale installation, "Pulp Fashion: The Art of Isabelle de Borchgrave" opened at the Palace of the Legion of Honor in San Francisco.
 The retrospective exhibition was presented in six sections: "The Artist's Studio"; "In White" showcased a selection of nine dresses; "Papiers à la Mode" featured iconic looks from key periods in fashion history signature designer pieces; "Fortuny" was an immersive environment created under a paper tent populated by recreations of Fortuny's famed pleated and draped gowns; "The Medici" and "Inspiration" – work inspired by four paintings from the Legion of Honor's collection.
-Quoted in the San Francisco Chronicle, John Buchanan, the Museum's director, called the exhibition "pure poetry".
+Quoted in the San Francisco Chronicle, John Buchanan, the museum's director, called the exhibition "pure poetry".
 "This is the coolest thing I've ever seen", he added.

 In de Borchgrave's art, the starting point is almost always the same: sheets of paper 1 by 1+1/2 m, which she sets to work on with her brushes and paints on an enormous linen-covered table in her studio in Brussels.
 "Her colors, reports The New York Times, "are very much inspired by her travels: reds from the roses of Turkey, earth hues from Egypt, blues from Greece...Borchgrave produces astonishing effects of scintillating color, weight, transparency and texture.
 Her renderings of diaphanous gauzes are especially astonishing."

-In 2012, Borchgrave created an installment for the Hillwood Estate, Museums and Gardens in Washington, D.C, titled Pret-a-Papier: The Exquisite Art of Isabelle de Borchgrave.
+In 2012, de Borchgrave created an installment for the Hillwood Estate, Museums and Gardens in Washington, D.C, titled Pret-a-Papier: The Exquisite Art of Isabelle de Borchgrave.
 The installment featured Borchgrave's elaborately patterned paper sculptures of shoes, gowns, ballgowns and dress.
 Many were historically inspired.

-Borchgrave also designs patterns for party items for American retail store, Target.
+De Borchgrave also designed patterns for party items for American retail store, Target.

-Isabelle de Borchgrave's work has been widely collected by major museums and private collectors.
+De Borchgrave's work has been widely collected by major museums and private collectors.
 She is represented in the U.S. by the Serge Sorokko Gallery.